About Viking Park

 Viking Park is comprised of fully accessible walkways that are inscribed with commemorative messages and greetings from people like you who donated to make the park a reality.
 Visitors can now walk among trolls, elves and portions of the old breakwater set among gardens filled with Indigenous plants, grasses and flowers.
 The park has been described as a ‘gem’ in Manitoba, reflecting the history and culture of the community, and tells the story of Gimli and its Icelandic heritage on a backlit heritage wall.

-Both Viking Park and the Connectivity Project have created storied canvasses to mark meaningful moments in our lives.
+Viking Park and the Connectivity Project have created storied canvasses to mark meaningful moments in our lives.
 Tell your story and support the Icelandic Festival of Manitoba.

-- Settlement marker
+- Settlement marker (1 available)

 Campaign Cabinet Co-Chairs: Grant Stefanson and Kathi Thorarinson Neal